z0al/dependent-issues/FAQ.md

             GITHUB_TOKEN: ${{ secrets.YOUR_NEW_TOKEN }}
     ```

     > Always use the GitHub secret-management to store your PATs!
-Never put secrets directly in your repository-sourcecode!
+Never put secrets directly in your repository-source code!

-5. Reference issues and pull-requests from other organization repositories
+5. Reference issues and pull requests from other organization repositories

     Reference the issue or pull-request with the URL like the following example: